 New social norms are here to stay.
 As a wise person once said: “You can look but you can’t touch”, and it became quite the reality in terms of interacting with people, things, and even ourselves.
 It’s a habit that is guaranteed to stick even after COVID-19 is long gone.
 This is something both local businesses and network companies should take into account — and you should do it too.

 Equip your local stores.
-Many small businesses (such as family-owned restaurants and shops) are ready to start working despite the quarantine.
+Many small businesses (such as family-owned restaurants and shops and other B2B USA businesses) are ready to start working despite the quarantine.
 Disregarding the rules has nothing to do with that urge.
 For their owners, these establishments have become their only source of income.
 They can only wait so long until the financial backup is depleted.
 Facing the probability of getting a virus becomes less scary than not being able to feed your family, so helping small business owners recover and stay safe would be a good thing to do.
 You can do it by making sure that workers and buyers interact as little as possible.
 For example, even though the risk of viral transmission via cash exchange has not yet been scientifically proven, consumers will be more prone to using bank cards instead of cash.
 That provides lots of options for app developers, fintech experts, companies that outfit stores with POS-terminals, etc.

 Let 3D-printing make its entrance.
 Naturally, stories about getting a house being as easy as printing it, are straight out of sci-fi…For now.
 As this research shows, the worth of the global 3D printing market for 2019 was over 12 billion USD and it’s predicted to increase by 14% from 2020 to 2027.
 All it takes is a little push and we have all reasons to believe that that push will come straight after the pandemic.
 For example, according to the RS Components Managing Director, Bran Andrew, 3D-printing has become more increasingly popular over the last few years.
 As 3D-printing devices become more affordable, they can be used for making supply chains safer, production faster, and less dependent on human contact.